pymc-devs/pytensor/doc/tutorial/multi_cores.rst

 implementations of that interface exist and some of them are parallelized.

-Pytensor tries to use that interface as frequently as possible for performance reasons.
-So if Pytensor links to a parallel implementation, those operations will run in parallel in Pytensor.
+PyTensor tries to use that interface as frequently as possible for performance reasons.
+So if PyTensor links to a parallel implementation, those operations will run in parallel in PyTensor.

 The most frequent way to control the number of threads used is via the ``OMP_NUM_THREADS`` environment variable.
 Set it to the number of